Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ![Image](https://defichain.com/img/app/liquidity@2x.png)
 There are actually 3 different ways to set up a Defi Wallet (Desktop App including DeFi Node), however don't mix up!
 You have to decide for one of the different ways.
 Because you are here, I guess you have decided to use my AppImage😉:
 - Setup the Raspberry Pi with the offical [Raspberry Pi OS](https://www.raspberrypi.org/software/).
 Next you have to install the Defi Wallet on your Raspberry Pi:
-  1) Using AppImage from [here](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) (from this page).
+  1) Using the AppImage from [here](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) (from this page).
-  2) Using Docker Script from [DefiNode](https://github.com/DefiNode/DeFiNode/blob/main/README.md#download-script-and-execution).
+  2) Using the Script from [DefiNode](https://github.com/DefiNode/DeFiNode/blob/main/README.md#download-script-and-execution).
 Follow the steps as descripted and build your own Defi Wallet.

 - Setup the Raspberry Pi with the DeFi-Node-Raspi-Image:

-  3) Using Raspberry Pi Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) with the [RaspberryPI Imager](https://www.raspberrypi.org/software/).
+  3) Using the Raspberry Pi Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) with the [RaspberryPI Imager](https://www.raspberrypi.org/software/).

 ## Howto Start